Get-authlib-injector.md

 }

-Note that server names might conflict, so the launcher should provide a way to view the API address of the authentication server, e.g., showing the API address in a tooltip when hovering over the server name.
+Server names may collide.
+The launcher should provide a way to view API root, for example in a tooltip when hovering the server name.

 Accounts

-The launcher identifies an account by the following three immutable attributes:
+Launcher should identify an account by three immutable fields:

 • Tokens (accessToken and clientToken)